-African Bat Conservation News is divided into two main sections: peer reviewed and non peer reviewed articles.
+African Bat Conservation News is divided into two main segments: peer reviewed and non peer reviewed articles.

-The non peer reviewed section is further subdivided into a two sections:
+The non peer reviewed section is further subdivided into a two parts:

 Research and Conservation – which aims to promote projects, organizations and individuals working on bat related research, conservation and/or education within Africa and its surrounding islands.
 Updates on projects and activities are also encouraged.